How to write a marketing head resume?

-They analyze the data collected from marketing Managers around market conditions, customers, competitor trends and many such things to finalize the Marketing strategy aligned with the business goals.
+A marketing head analyzes the data collected from marketing managers around market conditions, customers, competitor trends and different other sources to draft a marketing strategy which aligns with the business goals.

-- ATS compliance in the resume of marketing head
+- What should be the length of a marketing head resume?

 Length of the Marketing Head Resume